rrovetto/Ontology-Development-Guidelines/Identifiers/readme.md

 - Select a type and format for identifiers, e.g., random-generated alphanumeric, sequential numeric, etc.

+**Display Label**
+- Display labels for a given construct (class, relationship, instance, etc.) are how the construct will be read/seen.
+- Additional labels can be added as desired or needed.
+For example:
+-   Alternative labels (e.g., rdfs:altLabel)
+-   Synonyms.
+Including synonyms indirectly show the degree of usage and meaning in a natural language for the given domain/topic.
+-

 **SUPPORT**: If you find value in my work, please [support/donate here](https://gogetfunding.com/knowledge-organization-services-ontology-terminology-metadata-concept-analysis/).

 ## Copyright